 What to expect

-- The role is office based but approximately half of your time will be spent inspecting recycling sites, attending meetings and giving presentations to schools and community groups.
+- Although the role is office based, approximately half of your time will be spent inspecting recycling sites, attending meetings and giving presentations to schools and community groups.
 In community organisations, time will be spent working with volunteers.

 - The role involves contact with a range of people, from young children to councillors and chief executive officers.

-- Self-employment/freelance work is unlikely as the nature of the role means that the majority are employed by local authorities, with a small number employed in the private or charity sector.
+- Self-employment/freelance work is unlikely as the nature of the role means that the majority of recycling officers are employed by local authorities, with a small number employed in the private or charity sector.

 - This is a varied, challenging and visible role, involving media contact and public speaking.
 However, the demands of specific jobs vary according to local and national policy and type of authority.
 Generally, recycling officer roles involve a high degree of autonomy.